-Before the devastating fire in April 2016, Kilung Monastery housed a Shedra (nine-year monastic college) and a children’s elementary school.
+Before the devastating fire in April 2016, Kilung Monastery housed a Shedra (nine-year monastic college) and a children’s youth program.
 Since then the education of both monks and lay children has been disrupted.

 In addition, sponsorship donations help meet the medical and nutritional needs of nomad children, adults, and elders.
 Click HERE for stories of how Kilung Foundation has made a life-changing difference for the nomads of Dzachuka, one person at a time.

-Future sponsorship priorities are to support many more monks when the Shedra reopens, boys and girls in their elementary school education, as well as nuns in nearby nunneries, and to provide ongoing medical and nutritional resources to those most in need among the nomad community.
+Future sponsorship priorities are to support many more monks when the Shedra reopens, boys and girls in their youth educational programs, as well as nuns in nearby nunneries, and to provide ongoing medical and nutritional resources to those most in need among the nomad community.